 Learn to Skate

 This session offers a young skater the opportunity to learn the basic fundamentals on how to skate.
 The skater is taught the concept of using their arms to help with balance, how to get up properly when they fall down and start to learn to idea of pushing with their blades or edges.
-This session is typically for skaters the age of 3-9
+This session is typically for skaters the age 5 or younger.

 This is the beginning process for a skater to learn how to skate.
 There are 5 stages the skater works through.
 At each stage, the skater is taught skills to help develop forward skating, backward skating, turning, stopping, spinning and jumping.
 All of these skills will help the skater advance toward their choice of ice sport.
 Figure Skating, Hockey and Ringette.

 Star skate is a program offered by Skate Canada for figure skating techniques.
 There are 4 areas of discipline and 5 levels in the Star Skate Program.
 Once the skater reaches this level the structure of the program changes.

 Adult Synchro Skate – Bring Back The Love Of The Sport For Adults!
 (15yrs+)